bcdev/snap-cawa/src/main/resources/doc/cawa_processing_system.rst

 However, compared to others, it is usually not the fastest programming languages.
 Therefore, for the most computation intensive parts of the code as well as for frequently used utility functions, equivalent high-performance FORTRAN modules have been developed.
 These modules need to be pre-compiled and provided to the processor as appropriate shared libraries on the given platform.
-This step is described in more detail in :ref:`cawa_installation`.
+This step is described in more detail in section :ref:`cawa_installation`.

 Lookup Tables